 - Internship at St. Barnabas Medical Center, Livingston, NJ

 - Residency in Ophthalmology at Case Western Reserve University, Cleveland, Ohio

 - 2-year Fellowship in Vitreoretinal Diseases and Surgery at the Scheie Eye Institute, University of Pennsylvania

 Position and Distinctions

-- Attending Surgeon at the Chester County Hospital
+- Attending Surgeon and Chief, Division of Ophthalmology, Chester County Hospital

 - Advisory Board, Gene Therapy for Macular Degeneration, F.M.
 Kirby Center for Molecular Ophthalmology, University of Pennsylvania School of Medicine

-- The Carol R. Mullen Memorial Prize in Ophthalmology at Jefferson Medical College, 2003
+- The Carol R. Mullen Memorial Prize in Ophthalmology at Jefferson Medical College